-Rapid Radicals Technology, LLC (RRTech) is an innovative high-rate wastewater treatment technology originally developed to address combined sewer overflows for municipal sewerage districts.
-The technology, however, can be applied across a range of applications from municipal (high quality, rapid treatment) to industrial (high strength wastes) to emergency situations (mobile, small footprint).
+The technology was originally developed to address combined sewer overflows for municipal sewerage districts.
+It can be applied across a range of applications from municipal to industrial to emergency situations.

 How Far Along Is The Development Of This Wastewater Treatment Technology?

-RRTech is working towards pilot-scale development of the Rapid Radicals technology in a municipal setting to provide high-rate treatment during storm events.
+Rapid Radicals is currently piloting the technology in a municipal setting to provide high-rate treatment during storm events.
+This is the fourth scale of piloting, at a fourth order of magnitude, ultimately validating the kinetic factors for full-scale development and demonstrating commercially viable levels of treatment.
 The technology, however, is capable of performing in applications ranging from normal municipal operations, industrial settings, and in disaster relief scenarios.
-RRTech realizes the detrimental impact untreated discharges can have on water infrastructure throughout the world and works to customize solutions that address such universal problems.
+Rapid Radicals realizes the detrimental impact untreated discharges can have on water infrastructure throughout the world and works to customize solutions that address such universal problems.

 What Was The Inspiration Behind Rapid Radicals?